Is your AI language tutor lying to you?

 Displaying the corrections in a way that’s easy to read and digest makes a big difference and some apps do this better than others.

-Go Correct does it really well but Langua Talk does it badly, creating a lot of hard work to jump your eyes back and force between the two texts to compare them.
+Langua and the app I run do it well.
+Talkpal does it badly, creating a lot of hard work to jump your eyes back and force between the two texts to compare them.

 What does all this mean?

-Since 2017 I’ve run Go Correct as an app where English learners can have a human correct mistakes in their daily writing practice.
-By 2024 it became inevitable that I would add the option to have AI do the job instead of a human.
-However, users are still paying to have a human correct their English, even when the AI option is available at a much cheaper price.
+From 2017 to 2024, I ran Go Correct as an app where English learners could have a human correct mistakes in their daily writing practice.
+By 2024 it became inevitable that I would add the option to have AI do the job instead of a human, in the new version of the app.

 I was initially resistant to using AI in my own app because I don’t like the unreliability and the uncertainty it creates.
 However, I have recently started to come round to the idea and realised that AI feedback can be useful if approached in the right way.